Code-Institute-Submissions/evangelinemills-Portfolio-Project-1.0/README.md

 - I used a simple colourscheme in my project.
 It presents a calming and professional aesthetic.

-- The head and body colous complement eachother and the background colours enable these to stand out.
+- The head and body colours complement eachother and the background colours enable these to stand out.

+- The body uses #453823 and the head uses #2C2416.
+The backgrounds are rgba(192, 161, 114, 0.5) and #fafafa.

 ## Typography
 -----